marcelomgarcia/Database-Engineer/README.md

 (...)
 ```

-Finally for "task 3" we will create a function
+Finally for "task 3" that will return the total quantity of a product sold in the year, we will create a function

 ```sql
 delimiter $$